DorsaRoh/Atmo-DNN/README.md

 # isLife
-### Determining if Life is Possible on a Planet
+### Determining if Life is Possible and/or Present on a Planet

 The following are the general encompassing criteria for a planet to sustain life, thus they are the main objectives to determine.

-1. Predicting Atmospheric Conditions of Planet
+1. Predicting atmospheric conditions of planet
 2. Predicting presence of liquid water
 3. Predicting the stability of climate
 4. Predicting the presence of a magnetic field